flutter/website/src/docs/resources/bug-reports.md

 * In case the iOS simulator crashes, a crash report is generated in `~/Library/Logs/DiagnosticReports/`.
 * In case the iOS device crashes, a crash report is generated in `~/Library/Logs/CrashReporter/MobileDevice`.
-* Find the report corresponding to the crash (usually the latest) and attach it to the Github issue.
+* Find the report corresponding to the crash (usually the latest) and attach it to the GitHub issue.
 ![crash report](/images/crash_reports.png)